Years Worked at UNH:22

 Anything else you would like to add?:

 It is wonderful discovering what you’re capable of if you just decide, commit and take action.
 I didn’t learn to snowboard until I was about 37 years old – did my first century bike ride (100 miles) when I was 44.
-It’s never too late to learn and try new things.
-Honor your body, mind and spirit with being well and ask for help and support.
+Headstand on a paddleboard and mountain summit at 48.
+Embrace life at any age; learn and try new things.
+Honor your body, mind and spirit.

 - About Us